chiragbharadwaj/ro/README.md

 We will update this list with upcoming features in future builds as we get them up and rolling.

 * Adding support for interface files, namely those with the `.iro` extension.
-* Adding higher-order functions.
+* Adding true higher-order functions.
 We have a version of that right now, but nothing crazy.
 * Adding support for Python-like list/string/tuple slicing natively.
 * Changing the language so that it is more expression-based instead of statement-based.
+* Adding references as first-order types so that users can do SAFE pointer work, if desired.
+* Changing mutable variables so `mutable` ends up being a first-order type instead of mixed in.
 * Adding built-in support for `future` and `thread` keywords.

 Privacy Policy